-Please know that across campus, our Physical Plant works hard to maintain between 68-72 degrees Fahrenheit in all of the buildings.
+The Physical Plant works hard to maintain temperatures between 68-72 degrees Fahrenheit in campus buildings.

-- Please keep items away from any heating/cooling units.
-That helps to provide even heating, and prevents your items from becoming damaged by the heat.
+- Keep items away from any heating/cooling units to help provide even heating prevent your items from damage.

-- This one may seem obvious, but please close your window and give the room the opportunity to warm up.
-There have been times where staff has checked on a space with concerns of it being cold and found the window(s) open.
+- Close your window and give the room adequate time to warm up.
+(Staff has checked on a spaces with concerns of it being cold and found the window(s) open!)

-Bissman, Kenarden and Bornhuetter are fueled by hot water, each room has a valve on the radiator that controls the heat.
+Douglass, Bissman, Kenarden, Holden and Bornhuetter are heated by steam or hot water.
+Each room has a radiator valve that students can adjust.

-In Babcock, Brush, Gault Schoolhouse and Gault Manor there is a thermostat on the wall to adjust the temperature.
+In Babcock, Brush, Gault Schoolhouse and Gault Manor rooms there is are thermostats on the wall to adjust the temperature.

-Andrews, Stevenson, Armington, Compton, and Wagner are heated by hot water.
-Each room has a radiator, but no control for the students.
-The system available at the physical plant adjusts the temperature based on the average temperature of each floor and works to maintain consistent temperatures between floors as closely as possible.
+Andrews, Stevenson, Armington, Compton, Luce and Wagner temperatures are centrally controlled at the Physical Plant.
+Building temperatures are based on the average temperature of each floor.
+The Physical Plant works to maintain consistent temperatures between floors as closely as possible.

-All of the houses have their own heating source, and is equipped with a thermostat (typically) located in the living room and works to meet the users preferences.
+All campus houses have their own heating source, and are equipped with a thermostat (typically) located in the living room.

-Should you find that your efforts are still not adequately heating your room, and you would like to take additional steps, window kits are available at the Residence Life Office.
-Window kits include a plastic covering and tape to adhere the plastic to the wall.
+Should you find that your rooms is still not adequately warm, window kits are available at the Residence Life Office.
+Window kits include a plastic covering and tape.
 Follow the directions in the window kit for proper installation.